email Andy! Andy's Toys

 There is also a Forbes Coffee and a CW Coffee Steam shovel.

-Highest price paid for a Gold Bond Coffee, a WeatherBird Shoes, Buster Brown Shoes or a Hardy's Salt Art deco truck!
+Highest price paid for a Gold Bond Coffee, a WeatherBird Shoes, White's Bread (STL) or a Hardy's Salt Art deco truck!